public-awesome/testnets/bellatrix-1/README.md

 ### Submit genesis transaction

 > NOTE: To prevent malicious validators, and to ensure a fair and decentralized launch, the following rules will be enforced:
-> 1. Github accounts must be at least a year old
+> 1. Github accounts must be at least a year old and have history; accounts with little activity may not be accepted.
 > 2. Only one gentx per Github account is allowed

 Submit your gentx in a PR [here](https://github.com/public-awesome/stargaze-testnets)